dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ```
 {{< /notice >}}

+Thank you for reading this far.
 That's the end of this post.

 Or is it?

 You could stop here and be happy with the results.
 After all we already got a 93x speedup over the PyTorch model.

-But.. if you're like me and you want to squeeze out every last bit of performance, there's one final trick up our sleeve.
+But.. if you're like me and you wonder how much more performance we can squeeze out of the model, there's one final trick up our sleeve.

 ### 🎂 Bake pre-processing into ONNX
 If you recall, we did our pre-processing transforms outside of the ONNX model in CuPy or NumPy.

-This incurs some overhead because we need to transfer the data to and from the GPU for the transforms.
+This incurs some data transfer overhead.
 We can avoid this overhead by baking the transforms operations into the ONNX model.
-This lets us run the inference faster because we don't need to do the transforms separately.

-To do this we need to write some custom code to convert the transforms to an ONNX model.
-If you recall, the numpy transforms we used earlier uses the resize and normalization operations.
-These operations are supported in ONNX and we can add them to the model.
+Okay so how do we do this?

-To do this we need to write the preprocessing code as a PyTorch model and export it to ONNX.
+First, we need to write the preprocessing code as a PyTorch module.

 ```python
 import torch.nn as nn